fastify/fastify/docs/Guides/Database.md

 In our example, we are going to have a single migration that creates a `users` table and we are going to use `Postgrator` to run the migration.

-> Run `npm install pg postgrator` to install dependencies needed for the
+> Run `npm i pg postgrator` to install dependencies needed for the
 > example.

 ```sql